 Finally, the Dred Scott Supreme Court decision in 1857 declared the Missouri Compromise unconstitutional as it declared Congress did not have the power to ban slavery in federal territories.

-Though the Missouri Compromise did not last, this does not diminish the extremely important role it played in holding the Union together.
+Though the Missouri Compromise did not last, this does not diminish the extremely important role it played in holding the Union together for a few more decades.

 To learn more about US history, check out this timeline of the history of the United States.